-(circle one): Flat, rolling, hilly, steep slopes, mountainous, other:
+(circle one): Flat, rolling, hilly, steep slopes, mountainous, other: FLAT

 - b.
 What is the steepest slope on the site (approximate percent slope)?
-The steepest slope on the site is approximately 5%. - c.
+The steepest slope on the site is approximately 8% for a drainage swale. - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.